Mixtec languages: Third person pronouns

 For the third person pronouns, Mixtec has several pronouns that indicate whether the referent is a man, a woman, an animal, a child or an inanimate object, a sacred or divine entity, or water.
 Some languages have respect forms for the man and woman pronouns.
 Some languages have other pronouns as well (such as for trees.)
 (These pronouns show some etymological affinity to nouns for 'man', 'woman', 'tree', etc., but they are distinct from those nouns.)
 These may be pluralized (in some varieties, if one wishes to be explicit) by using the common plural marker de in front of them, or by using explicit plural forms that have evolved.

 Interrogative pronouns

-Mixtec has two interrogatives, which are na vé ([²na ³ve] = "what/which"?) and nasaa ([²na.²saa]= "how much/many?").
+Mixtec has two interrogatives, which are na vé ([na vé] = "what/which"?) and nasaa ([na.sa.a]= "how much/many?").
 The tone of these does not change according to the tense, person, or tone of the surrounding phrase.